maarten-pennings/SevenSegment-over-Serial/manual/readme.md

 This control sequence directly accesses the frame buffer; it does not use the cursor, nor the line buffer.

+### 0x21 RESET
+The control character RESET will reset all settings to their default.
+This includes clear screen.

+The table at the start of this section shows the defaults (see last column).

+Note that on power-up, the device performs a reset but also prints its name (SSoS).
+So a CLEAR-AND-HOME as a first command makes sense.

 ## Fonts